 By Bus: This is often the best option if travelling between Corumbá and Campo Grande (and onto other Brazilian cities).
 There are services leaving between the two every few hours.
-It's a seven hour bus ride, so investment in a more comfortable Executivo Class ticket (and an express bus without stops) might be worthwhile.
+It's a seven hour bus ride, so investment in a more comfortable Executivo Class ticket (and an express bus without stops) is worthwhile.

 In the event you're travelling to a Fazenda on the Estrada Parque, you can take the non-express bus, and arrange with the bus company to have them drop you off at Buraco das Piranhas.
 This is located at the intersection of the Estrada Parque with BR-262.
 Some lodges will pick you up from here - but make sure to confirm with them beforehand, and ensure that they know when you'll be arriving, since there's no where to stay and nothing to do in Buraco das Piranhas if you're stuck.

 By Road: The main road into Corumbá is 400km from Campo Grande, travelling along BR-262 via Miranda and Aquidauana.
 Although the road is paved, it is frequently pot-holed due to the heavy rains - so car is recommended.
 The journey typically takes 5-6 hours.
 There's also a road on Bolivian side for travel to Santa Cruz and other centres.
 However, these are often unpaved and should be driven with care.